Manville Water Supply Corporation enables mandatory Stage 3 water restrictions

 These restrictions include "all nonessential water use and all outdoor watering."
 This decision is due to the extremely hot temperatures and high demand, which triggered the Stage 3 water restrictions under Manville's drought contingency plan.

-The restriction will help conserve water supply and "protect the integrity of the water supply facilities such as domestic water use, sanitation and fire protection."
+The restriction will help conserve water supply and "protect the integrity of the water supply facilities such as domestic water use, sanitation and fire protection," according to the corporation.

-According to Manville Water Supply Corporation, it impacts the following counties: Travis, Williamson, Lee and Bastrop.
+Manville Water Supply Corporation said the restrictions impact the following counties: Travis, Williamson, Lee and Bastrop.

 Below is the watering schedule: